L-P/oot-wiki/content/docs/deku-tree/b1-skip.md

 ## Description
-A _B1 Skip_ is any way to reach the higher platform in the basement of the _Deku Tree_ starting from the water.
+A _B1 Skip_ is any way to reach the higher platform in the basement of the _Deku Tree_ starting from the water as child.

 ## Applications
 This skips four rooms in B1 including a _Slingshot_-locked room, allowing the